akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

     set fwd mac
     start

-5. send the same four streams as step3. send each stream separately, check the TX throughput of each priority and queue mapping: stream 4 are dropped by vf1. user priority=2, throughput is 2MBps, mapping to queue0-3;
+5. Send the same four streams as step3. send each stream separately, check the TX throughput of each priority and queue mapping: stream 4 are dropped by vf1. user priority=2, throughput is 2MBps, mapping to queue0-3;